Dan Howdle | February 9th, 2024

 There is a £4.95 router delivery charge to be paid up front on Full Fibre 500, but other than that, setup ios free.
 Full Fibre installation has a few more steps than your typical broadband connection, as it requires a new hole to be drilled into your exterior wall to feed the fibre cabling into your home.
 This is necessary to receive an FTTP service, so you will need your landlord’s permission if you are a renter.

 TalkTalk broadband customers can access two safety features when in contract, namely HomeSafe and SuperSafe.
 HomeSafe is a web filter built-in to your broadband supply, which can be activated to block certain content, or restrict it with a PIN code.
 The benefit here is you can place a blanket ban on websites known to be malicious, but can set PIN access for websites that you don’t want the kids to see, without blocking yourself from these same sites.

 SuperSafe, on the other hand, is a premium add-on which offers protection per device, through a standalone app.
 SuperSafe, also known as Online Defence, costs £4 per month and is developed by F-Secure.
 F-Secure is award-winning, and it also powers Virgin Media’s dedicated Internet Security app.
 SuperSafe can be installed on up to ten devices, guarding you from viruses, malware and phishing scams on the move.

+Worth noting, TalkTalk’s Full Fibre packages are broadband-only deals, meaning no landline is included or available when placing your order.
 Customers should bear this in mind, as you will need to sort out a separate call plan if you need a landline supply.
 No line rental may appeal to those who have no need for a landline, and are happy to use a mobile phone instead.
 You can, however, purchase a landline as an add-on and keep your existing phone number too.